d-r-n/d-r-n.github.io/_posts/2024-01-04-digital-dna.md

 This reframing opens up exciting possibilities.
 Just as geneticists make targeted modifications to DNA, maybe a similar approach could be applied to LLMs.
 Imagine surgically updating an AI model's weights without the need for new data – that would revolutionize AI development.

-Reimagining AI as digital DNA can shift the collective perception of AI from abstract, science fiction concepts to a concrete, understandable framework.
-This perspective acknowledges the complexity of AI while reframing it as an instrument of human creativity, rather than an adversary to our independence.
-Such a viewpoint encourages us to explore the opportunities AI presents to positively shape our future.
+Reimagining AI as digital DNA can help shift perception of AI from abstract, science fiction concepts to a concrete, understandable framework.
+This perspective acknowledges the complexity of AI while reframing it as an instrument of human creativity, rather than a threat to human agency.